Carbon-Farm-Network/Requirements-Doc/Facets.md

 ResourceSpecification: Include it when we get to that, which will be needed for offers.

+Note: May 7, The first draft of the UI is done.

 ### Add to the map

 Both Agent and ResourceSpecification facet values will be useful filters, once offers are done.
 Let's get some direction from the users on this.

+Note: May 7, First step here is to test once everything is hooked up and see how the filtering works.